-While Lake Erie water levels are currently breaking all records, Lake Erie water temperatures are just average, at around 52⁰F.
-But once the water gets warm enough, and if excess nutrients are present, blooms of an unwanted organism can occur.
+While Lake Erie water levels are currently breaking all records, Lake Erie water temperatures are just average.
+But as the water gets warm enough, and if excess nutrients are present, blooms of an unwanted organism can occur.

 From May to October, Cleveland Water performs numerous tests and conducts constant monitoring on the lookout for cyanobacteria – commonly referred to as blue-green algae.
 Not all algae are harmful and different types grow all year long.
 Generally, algae are an important part of the ecological food chain.

 Cyanobacteria, however, starts to bloom in early spring and grows best when water temperature ranges from 77 to 91⁰F.
 Rapidly growing blooms, called harmful algal blooms (HABs), can produce toxins that are harmful to animals and humans.